RedFurrFox/PSpammer/README.md

 ### Tired Of Spam Messages That Is Full Of Phishing Links?
 ### Try Pissing Them Off.
 By Using My Newly And Improved Code, You Are Guaranteed That Their Phishing Link Will Be Spammed With Full Of Nonsense Credentials.
-### Comes With Built-in Fake Credentials Generator
+### Comes With Built-in Fake Credentials Generator.

 ---
 ## About: